How to Pass

 When making a left turn onto a road with no traffic waiting, it is best to pretend there is a vehicle there waiting.
 Take the turn a bit wider so the trailer doesn't go over the yellow line.

 When making a left turn at an intersection with a stop light (green), you are encouraged to drive into the intersection ("claim it") while waiting for an opening in traffic to turn.

 Most imporantly, don't hit a curb.
 This is an automatic failure.
 Take care, watching the trailer wheels several times as you make a turn aroud a curb.
 Better to be a little wide then to cut it too close.

 Keep both hands on the wheel, don't leave one on the shifter.

-Make sure to demonstrate down-shifting when coming to a stop several times during the exam.
+You should be down-shifting when coming to a stop.
 Stalling the truck or lurching/chugging is not an automatic fail, but does deduct points.
-You may shift gears in an intersection, but not when the truck/trailer is on railroad tracks.
+You may shift gears in an intersection, but the truck must remain in gear when the truck and/or trailer is over railroad tracks.